Skoda Superb Estate hybrid reliability & safety rating

 The Skoda Superb gets an alarm and immobiliser, autonomous emergency braking, adaptive cruise control, a driver fatigue sensor, front and rear parking sensors, seven airbags including a driver’s knee airbag, and the usual array of traction-control systems as standard.

-However, you have to pay £515 for lane-keeping assistance and blind-spot monitoring on all but the L&K model, and traffic-sign recognition is a £90 option on all models, which is a shame as this is safety technology that many cheaper cars get as standard these days.
+However, you have to pay £515 for lane-keeping assistance and blind-spot monitoring on all but the L&K model, and traffic-sign recognition is an option on all models, which is a shame as this is safety technology that many cheaper cars get as standard these days.
 In terms of these advanced driver aids, the Superb's Volkswagen Passat GTE sister model is usefully better equipped as standard, since it gets a semi-autonomous mode that the Skoda misses out on.
 Still, you do get matrix LED headlights as standard on the Superb, which is a fantastic safety feature for night-time driving.
 They automatically deliver very bright, high-beam light for the driver, while shielding oncoming traffic from dazzling glare.
-They’re a fantastic standard feature; one of those pieces of equipment that you think you really don’t need, but if you’ve got it, you won’t ever want to go back to standard headlights.
+They’re a fantastic standard feature; one of those pieces of kit that you think you really don’t need, but if you’ve got them, you won’t ever want to go back to standard headlights.

 In This Review